nasa/trick/test/SIM_checkpoint_data_recording/README.md

 Checkpoint loaded at t=5
 Expected: logging with multiple rates to start from t=7.01+ with no offset

+RUN_test10
+Checkpoint dumped with at t=7.01 with multiple loggings rates and multiple calls to set the cycle of both rates throughout the RUN
+RUN started with different logging setup
+Checkpoint loaded at t=5
+Expected: the varying logging rates specified in add_reads to be processed starting from t=7.01+ with no offset.

 Overall: expectation is that what loads in from the checkpoint should take precedence and overwrite the file of the same name.